jeremyButtler/freezeTB/howWorks.md

       - < 90% similarity, not a spacer
    f. repeat step c until at end of the direct repeat
       region in the read
+   g. the barcode is then compared to the database and
+      all barcodes that share 38 spacers (no more then 5 differences) are kept
+      - (printed to `<prefix>-read-spoligo-close.tsv`)

 - freezeTB detectes the different *Mycobaterium* species and other lineages in each read using getLin